Concordium/concordium-node/grpc-for-smart-contracts.md

   - Index (uint64, big-endian)
   - Subindex (uint64, big-endian)
 - `ReceiveName`
-  - Length of name in bytes (uint64, big-endian)
+  - Length of name in bytes (uint16, big-endian)
-  - Name as byte array
+  - Name as a byte array in UTF-8 encoding
-- `Parameter` (depends on the contract)
+- `Parameter`
+  - Length of parameter in bytes (uint16, big-endian)
+  - The bytes